RaselHossen0/skillbd/README.md

-# SkillBridge Bangladesh
+# IndustryHuntBD Bangladesh

-SkillBridge Bangladesh is a platform designed to bridge the gap between education and employment by connecting students with real-world projects and industry mentors in Bangladesh.
+IndustryHuntBD Bangladesh is a platform designed to bridge the gap between education and employment by connecting students with real-world projects and industry mentors in Bangladesh.

 ## Features

 ### Student Features

 - **Skill Assessment Quiz** - Personalized learning path based on skills
 - **Project Marketplace** - Apply for real-world tasks (paid/unpaid)
 - **Micro-Courses** - Certifications from industry partners